Obama administration ends special immigration policy for Cubans

 "This is a welcome step in reforming an illogical and discriminatory policy that contrasted starkly with the treatment of deserving refugees from other countries," Senator Patrick Leahy, a Democrat, said in a statement.

-Republican Senator Jeff Flake also said eliminating the policy was in the U.S. national interest.
-"It is a win for taxpayers, border security, and our allies in the Western Hemisphere," he said.
+Republican Senator Jeff Flake also said eliminating the policy was "a win for taxpayers, border security and our allies in the Western Hemisphere."

 Flake and Leahy both support Obama's moves toward freer trade and travel with Cuba.
-But Democratic Senator Robert Menendez, a staunch opponent, called Thursday's announcement a betrayal of Cubans fleeing persecution.
+But Democratic Senator Robert Menendez, a staunch opponent and the son of Cuban immigrants, called Thursday's announcement a betrayal of Cubans fleeing persecution.

 "We should never deny a Cuban refugee fleeing a brutal regime entry into the United States," Menendez said.